 What Are The Benefits Of 3 Phase Inverters?

-This is very important with larger (6 kW and greater) solar inverter systems as if all the power was feeding down one phase it may well be too much load on the single phase and create an unbalance between the loading of the phases.
-For solar power systems with inverters of 5kW in size or smaller this isn’t generally an issue because 5 kW of power feeding down 1 phase is not usually a problem.
-I say not usually a problem as sometimes smaller solar power systems between 3 to 5 kW do require a 3 phase solar inverter.
+This is very important with larger (6 kW and greater) solar inverter systems as if all the power is feeding down one phase it may well be too much load on the single phase and create an unbalance between the loading of the phases.
+For solar power systems with inverters of 5kW capacity or less this generally isn’t an issue because 5 kW of power feeding down 1 phase is not usually a problem.
+I say not usually a problem as in some situations smaller solar power systems between 3 to 5 kW will require a 3 phase solar inverter be installed.

 3 Phase Power & Solar Power Self Consumption

 We’re often asked about how solar self consumption works with 3 phase power and single phase solar inverters, this question and answer is worth a whole page!
 For the answer please check out the following article: 3 phase power and solar feed in tariffs – Do I need a 3 phase solar inverter?

 When Would You Need a 3 – 5 kW 3 Phase Solar Inverter?

 As mentioned above the main benefit of a 3 phase solar inverter is that it feeds power into your property over all 3 phases.
 There are situations where a single phase 3 – 5kW inverter will just not work; or more likely it will work fine in low light conditions but will come up with a fault in perfect conditions!
 There’s nothing more annoying than having a solar power system producing nothing at all at a time when it should be producing at its best!
 When this happens it’s due to resistance in the main power cables on the property.
 Let’s look at why this resistance can be a problem.